 Carlotta Festival of New Plays

-The Yale Cabaret is an independent, student-run theater company in residence at Yale School of Drama.
+The Yale Cabaret is an independent, student-run theater company in residence at David Geffen School of Drama.
 It provides an additional, strictly extracurricular, outlet for the exploration of a wide range of material, including self-scripted material, company-devised original work, adaptations, and musicals.
-Extracurricular participation in the Yale Cabaret is encouraged, subject to prior approval of the department chair.
-Students assigned as the stage manager or assistant stage manager for Yale Repertory Theatre, Yale School of Drama series, or second-year acting project productions may not participate in the Cabaret throughout the assigned show’s preparation, rehearsal, and performance period.
-All students must seek prior approval from the department chair for participation in any area of the Cabaret.
+Extracurricular participation in the Yale Cabaret is encouraged, subject to prior approval of the program chair.
+Students assigned as the stage manager or assistant stage manager for Yale Repertory Theatre, David Geffen School of Drama series, or second-year acting project productions may not participate in the Cabaret throughout the assigned show’s preparation, rehearsal, and performance period.
+All students must seek prior approval from the program chair for participation in any area of the Cabaret.
 No student with an incomplete and no second- or third-year student on probation may participate in the Yale Cabaret in any capacity.

 Yale Repertory Theatre